 In an industry heavily focused on building links and content marketing to improve search performance, it’s easy to forget about the foundations in which your site operates.

-Paying a little more attention closer to home, working with your on-site / technical SEO doesn’t necessarily mean heavy or costly development resource because sometimes, the smallest & quickest change can have the biggest impact.
+Paying a little more attention closer to home, working with your on-site and technical SEO doesn’t necessarily mean heavy or costly development resource because sometimes, the smallest and quickest change can have the biggest impact.

-In this post, we’re going to take a look some quick & simple techniques that’ll help you squeeze that extra bit of value from your internal link structure (or site architecture).
+In this post, we’re going to take a look some quick & simple techniques that’ll help you squeeze that extra bit of value from your internal link structure site architecture.

 Click Depth vs Internal Links